BlessedSleepSeeker/Keybebou/README.md

 # Project Keybébou

 ## Concept
-A Custom Keyboard with no more than 12/15 keys, dedicated for quick actions
+A Custom Keyboard with 12 keys, dedicated for quick actions

 ## Layout
 ```